PPI launches news site, honors outstanding community papers

 Kier Labrador of Neitiviti Studios, discussing the technical features of PPI News Commons, the official news aggregating platform of Philippine Press Institute.
 Photo by Rogine Rogelio

 During the project presentation, the PPI technical team explained that the News Commons has the widest reach by any local media outlets combined, with a network of over 70 community press scattered all over the archipelago that have an annual collective reach of 45 million website visits and 24 million Facebook followers.
-For prospective clients and advertisers, it is a one-stop shop for a cost-efficient marketing and sales tool that does not need to do a shotgun approach when they can target with bulls-eye precision the markets, demographically and geographically.
+For prospective clients and advertisers, it is a one-stop shop for a cost-efficient marketing and sales tool that does not need to do a shotgun approach when they can target with bulls-eye precision markets, demographically and geographically.

-The launch was followed by the awarding ceremony of the 2021 Civic Journalism Community Press Awards, a time-honored tradition of recognizing excellence of community newspapers in various weekly and daily categories such best in photojournalism, environmental reporting, business and economic reporting, editorial page, best edited paper and best reportage on migration issues, a two-year old additional category funded by ILO.
+The launch was followed by the awarding ceremony of the 2021 Civic Journalism Community Press Awards, a time-honored tradition of recognizing excellence of community newspapers in various weekly and daily categories such as best in photojournalism, environmental reporting, business and economic reporting, editorial page, best edited paper and best reportage on migration issues, a two-year old additional category funded by ILO.

 Photo by Rogine Rogelio